About The Job - Terms & Conditions

 Where applicable we will not commence the provision of Services pursuant to any Order Form until the Order Form has been returned to us, in a form approved by us and confirmed by the Customer by way of signature, e-mail confirmation or provision of purchase order number and, in the case of Customers who purchase Services on terms that require pre-payment, Services will not commence until payment is received and cleared.

-Definition of Booking terms for job adverts:
+Definition of Booking Terms:

-Termination of annual contracts (multi job posting packages)
+Termination of annual contracts for Job Advertising

 i.
 The Customer may terminate in writing the provision of Services under any Order Form by no less than: